-The Aqua mutation in Fischer's lovebirds (B1 allele) produces a turquoise body colour by partially reducing psittacofulvin expression.
-B1/B1 homozygous (Aqua Homo) is visually the most striking form, deeper and more saturated turquoise.
-Aqua is autosomal recessive and combines powerfully with Opaline and Pale Fallow for top-tier, in-demand birds.
+The Aqua mutation in Fischer's lovebirds produces a turquoise body colour by partially reducing psittacofulvin expression.
+Aqua is one allele of the blue (bl) locus, alongside blue type 1 (bl1) and blue type 2 (bl2), and a bird carries at most two of them.
+Aqua Homo (aqua / aqua) is autosomal recessive and is visually the most striking form, deeper and more saturated turquoise.
+Aqua B1 (aqua // bl1) and Aqua B2 (aqua // bl2) are co-dominant compounds, not plain recessives, which is why they are visible on a single aqua allele.
+Aqua combines powerfully with Opaline and Pale Fallow for top-tier, in-demand birds.

 What is the Aqua mutation?

-The aqua mutation in lovebirds is an autosomal recessive colour mutation that partially reduces psittacine pigment by about 50 percent, turning the normal green body a turquoise, sea-green "aquamarine" shade.
-It has three forms, Aqua B1, Aqua B2 and Aqua Homo, and the orange face mask softens to light pink.
+The aqua mutation in lovebirds is an allele of the blue (bl) locus that partially reduces psittacine pigment by about 50 percent, turning the normal green body a turquoise, sea-green "aquamarine" shade, and softening the orange face mask to light pink.
+It has three visual forms: Aqua Homo (aqua / aqua), which is autosomal recessive, plus Aqua B1 (aqua // bl1) and Aqua B2 (aqua // bl2), which are co-dominant compounds with the blue-series alleles.

 Aqua is an allele at the blue (bl) locus, not a gene of its own, and it is recessive to wild-type Green.
 The blue-series alleles at that locus, B1, B2 and Aqua, combine co-dominantly rather than masking one another, which is exactly why Aqua B1, Aqua B2 and Aqua Homo each present a visibly different turquoise.
 Two Aqua alleles are needed for a visual bird (Van den Abeele, Lovebird Compendium, 2016).